lloricomichelle/CS50-Event-Project/README.md

 - JavaScript: Used for interactive features like attendee search and form validation.
 - Bootstrap: Framework for responsive and user-friendly design.

-### Project Structure
+## Project Structure

 event/
-├── static/                      # Contains CSS and other static assets used for styling and enhanced visual presentation of the application.
+├── static/
-│   ├── styles.css
+│   ├── styles.css  # Contains CSS and other static assets used for styling and enhanced visual presentation of the application.
-├── templates/                   # Stores HTML templates for rendering dynamic web pages.
+├── templates/
 │   ├── admin_dashboard.html  # Admin panel for managing attendees, downloading database as Excel, and viewing reports.
 │   ├── admin_login.html      # Admin login page for secure access.
 │   ├── base.html             # Base template including the navigation bar for the entire application.
 │   ├── edit_attendee.html    # Page for admin to edit attendee details.
 │   ├── index.html            # Home page for check-in and new attendee addition.
 │   ├── regular_attendee.html # Page for attendees already in the database to check-in.
 │   ├── report.html           # Displays detailed attendance reports.
-├── app.py/                      # The main Python file containing the Flask application and routes.
+├── app.py/
-├── checkin.db/                  # The SQLite database used for storing attendee information and event data.
+├── checkin.db/
 ├── README.md/  # Documentation for the project.
 ├── requirements.txt/  # Lists the dependencies required to run the application.

 ### Installation
 1. Clone the repository: